Check which travel insurance covers COVID-19 (test and treatment abroad). Or buy the Heymondo plan with a 5% discount.

 NYC FIRST-TIME VISITOR TIPS

 In this guide, I’ll share 25 fun things to do in New York City, including popular tourist attractions and some hidden secrets that most visitors don’t know about.
-At the end, I’ll give you some hotel and food recommendations, as well as some other activities you may want to check out if you have extra time.
+At the end, I’ll recommend some of the best hotels in Manhattan, as well as food recommendations, and some other activities you may want to check out if you have extra time.

 So, get ready to take a bite out of the Big Apple!